 In the other, a woman explains that her breasts make her feel insecure:

 Large breasts are desirable?
 Right?
 At least that’s what the first woman believes.
 But large breasts can also be intimidating.
 Carrying around large breasts can bring attention one doesn’t want (“hey baby”) and judgments that are unfair (“she is flaunting her body”).
 Small breasts, however, may be de-sexualizing or, conversely, they may attract the attention of men who like to pretend that the women they sleep with are girls.

 No matter what size and shape a woman’s breasts, the focus on her body that an objectifying culture makes others feel entitled to make them meaningful in ways that women can’t control.
 And that will be a problem for all women sometimes, no matter what her body looks like.

-Originally posted in 2010; cross-posted at Jezebel.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+Originally posted in 2010; cross-posted at Jezebel.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.